 There's is reason to be concerned about end-of-life counseling, but the truth is more complicated.
 Here's the story.

 The House bill does deal with the issue.
 (The Senate Finance Committee bill did until the provision was removed the other day.)
 Section 1233 amends the Medicare law to add "advance care planning consultation" (counseling about living wills and the like) to the list of reimbursable services.
 The provision defines "consultation," but nowhere does it require Medicare beneficiaries to participate or authorize death panels.
-(Grassley voted for a similar provision in 2003 when his Republican-controlled Congress added drug coverage to Medicare.)
+(Grassley voted for a similar provision in 2003 when his Republican-controlled Congress added drug coverage

 But even if some conservative Republican critics are wrong about Section 1233, there is good reason to worry about Obama's nationalization scheme.